Skip to main content

 BioEngineering Application

-Students can access the application from the "Apply Now" tab here.
+Students can access the application for all available courses from the "Apply Now" tab.

 BioEngineering Acceptance

-Program information will be e-mailed to all students accepted into the program.
+Program and enrollment information will be e-mailed to all students accepted into the program 7-10 business days after application is submitted.

 BioEngineering Cancellation/Refund Policies (FALL-SPRING)